We have some supportive thoughts for parents whose children are moving off to college.

 You may get really paranoid about their safety.

 Or maybe it was just me.
 Sending her off to college made me recognize that I can’t protect her from everything.
 I started having all kinds of horrible fantasies about dorm fires and tornadoes and drunken out-of-control frat parties.
 I had to learn to deal with it without freaking her out.
-I explained that sometimes I just needed to know that, in the moment, she was safe.
+I explained that sometimes I just needed to know, in the moment, that she was safe.
 We made a joke of it.
 I would sometimes text her, “Are you dead?”
-Once, I posted that on her Facebook wall.
+Once, I posted that on her Facebook.
 She “liked” the post.
 No comment, just a “like,” but that was enough.

-Make sure she knows you love her, but don’t make your fear, sadness or loneliness her problem.
+Don’t make your fear, sadness or loneliness their problem.

 Clean it, especially if it’s something of a biohazard zone.
 But don’t make it a shrine (that’s no good for you) and don’t make it your new yoga room (that’s no good for your child).
 She may be a young adult, but she needs the security and stability of a room to come home to.